usnistgov/scapval/scapval/src/main/distro/README.txt

  -online                       Enable download of latest dictionaries and
-                               remote resolution of some components -quiet                        Silence console output -resultdir <arg>              Directory of individual component SCAP result files.
-Provide if validating SCAP
+                               remote resolution of some components -quiet                        Silence console output -resultfile <arg>             SCAP result XML file (SCAP 1.2, 1.3, 1.4).
-                               1.1 result files only -resultfile <arg>             SCAP result XML file (SCAP 1.2, 1.3, 1.4) or ZIP file (SCAP 1.1).
                                Only provide if validating result files -scapversion <arg>            The SCAP version to validate (auto-detected if not specified).
-1.1 (legacy), 1.2, 1.3 and 1.4 are supported -showcertificate <arg>        Shows a certificate.
+1.2, 1.3 and 1.4 are supported -showcertificate <arg>        Shows a certificate.
 First argument is a Java Keystore (JKS) file path, or specify "MSCAPI" to show a certificate installed in